 The expression “killer ape” does not mean an outstanding aggressive kind of ape; in fact, the term refers to anthropological analysis of human aggression.
 Accordingly, the killer ape is a notably belligerent species on which our instincts might be rooted, because this very ancestor could establish itself due to its special aggression.

-This post was born a few days ago out of the disgust I felt toward the opposing clans of killer apes in Israel who have reignited the hatreds created by their killer ape predecessors, lineages that stretch back thousands of years.
-The death and destruction raining down on innocents once again is nothing more than the manifestation of survival instincts implanted in our primate biology acted out between rival alpha males.
+The first version of this post was born in May 2021 out of the disgust I felt toward the opposing clans of killer apes in Israel who had, once again, inflamed the hatreds created by their killer ape predecessors, lineages that stretch far back in time.

 As the linked Wikipedia article about the Gombe War summarizes …